 What are HCDs and what is w88 slot equity?

-In a seminal report, “Unequal Treatment,” the Institute of w88 slot defined HCDs as “racial or ethnic differences in the quality of healthcare that are not due to access-related factors or clinical needs, preferences, and appropriateness of intervention.”
+In a seminal report, “Unequal Treatment,” the Institute of Medicine defined HCDs as “racial or ethnic differences in the quality of healthcare that are not due to access-related factors or clinical needs, preferences, and appropriateness of intervention.”
 It found evidence of poorer quality of care for minoritized patients in many areas, including cancer, diabetes, and cardiovascular disease.
 Another notable area of HCDs is pain management.
 The literature documents that Black patients, including children presenting to emergency departments with acute pain, were prescribed pain medications less often and in smaller quantities than white patients.
 One study showed that medical students and residents endorsed biased beliefs about the Black body, and these biases predicted accuracy in pain treatment.
 Eliminating HCDs can help us achieve w88 slot equity - the highest level of w88 slot for people from all backgrounds.

 How has COVID-19 contributed to HCDs?